RosettaCommons/documentation/scripting_documentation/LoopModeling.md

   two or three orders of magnitude more than are usually needed, so I can't think of any situation in which you'd have to change this.

-* loop_file: Same as LoopModeler.
+* loop_file: See LoopModeler.

 Subtags:

-* Loop: Same as LoopModeler.
+* Loop: See LoopModeler.

 ## LoopProtocol